-The documented units are recorded on the transcript with appropriate titles and are paid for at the current assessment tuition rate.
-Units must be paid for at the completion of the Assessment of Experience class and before enrolling for the following semester.
+The documented units are recorded on the transcript with appropriate titles and are paid for at the current assessment fee rate.
+Units must be paid for by the completion of the Assessment of Experience class or according to a prearranged payment plan in order to enroll for the following term.

 B.A. students admitted through the ABLE option may accumulate a maximum of 90 transfer and documented competency units.
-The student is required to complete 34 units of regular Pacific Oaks course work, including all B.A. degree requirements listed on page 6.
+The student is required to complete 34 units of regular Pacific Oaks course work, including all B.A. degree requirements listed on page 8.
 HD 298 Assessment of Experience counts as 1 unit towards the B.A.

 It is recommended that students take only HD 298 Assessment of Experience in their first semester whenever possible.
-Since Assessment of Experience counts as 1 unit toward the B.A., students applying for financial aid may not be eligible for aid their first semester.
+Since Assessment of Experience counts as 1 unit toward the B.A., students applying for financial aid may not be eligible for aid during their first semester.
 Financial aid will be granted for regular classes, including the Assessment class, but not for payment of the documented units in the Assessment class.
 Please consult your advisor and financial aid counselor if you are applying for financial aid.